Joshua J. Mark

 - the Lighthouse at Alexandria, Egypt

 The Seven Wonders were hardly an objective agreed-upon list of the greatest structures of the day but were, rather, very like a modern-day tourist pamphlet informing travelers on what to see on their trip.
 Herodotus disagreed with Philo’s original list and felt the Egyptian Labyrinth was greater than them all.
-Antipater replaced the Lighthouse with the Gate of Ishtar and Callimachus, and others listed the great Walls of Babylon.
+Antipater replaced the Lighthouse with Babylon's walls and Callimachus, among others, listed the Ishtar Gate of Babylon.
 Philo’s list, however, has long been accepted as the 'official’ definition of the Seven Wonders of the Ancient World.

 Donate and help us!

 We're a non-profit organisation and we need your help!
 This website costs money and we have to buy quality research material to produce great content.
 Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!